The IAOA Statute specifies the general organization of the Association:

 - The Assembly is the topmost authority in the Association.
 Every personal member of the Association has voting rights in the Assembly.
 The Assembly elects the Executive Council and Board of Auditors.

 - The Executive Council administers the Association.
 It is elected by the Assembly.
-The Executive Council annually elects the President, Vice President, Secretary, and Treasurer of the Association, from among its members.
-It may also appoint other offices, among its members or not.
+The Executive Council annually elects the IAOA President, Vice President, and Secretary, from among its members.
+It also annually appoints the IAOA Treasurer, from among the Council or the wider body of Association members.
+The Executive Council may appoint other offices, among its members or not.

 - The Advisory Board provides advice to the Executive Council and fosters continuity and long-term development of the Association.